 - 24 Pin for the motherboard power connector

-Both the 24 Pin and the 8 Pin cables are provided by the Power Supply Unit.
+Both the 24 Pin and the 8 Pin cables are provided with the Power Supply Unit.

 Note that my Power Supply Unit also came with a spare 4 pin CPU connector for older motherboards and systems.

 These days almost all motherboards come with an 8 pin CPU power connector.
 The 8 pin provides about 280 watts of power to the CPU, while the 4 pin connector only delivers half as much at about 140 watts.

 In the very rare instance that you have a very old system, you would use the 4 pin connector for CPU power.

 You can have the rest of the components such as RAM, hard disks and the graphics card installed if you wish, however, they won’t be of much use here without the CPU.

 So whether you have them on or not would not make a difference.
 Although I would recommend that you at least have the hard disks unattached to save you from the risk of losing data due to any mishap.